acesadaf/World-Feed/README.md

 # Welcome to World Feed!

 Hi!
-This is a desktop optimized website that features a scrollable, clickable Google Map.
+This is a desktop website that features a scrollable, clickable Google Map.
 This app works as a live Twitter Feed for the globe.
 Click on any location on the map, and you will be greeted with the top tweets from that location right now!

 ## APIs